maximumstock/poe-stash-indexer/README.md

 - [x] Respects Stash Tab API [rate limit](https://pathofexile.gamepedia.com/Public_stash_tab_API#Rate_Limit)
 - [x] Persists stash updates in a PostgreSQL database in the form of [Stash Records](indexer/src/stash_record.rs)

-**Note: Around 800 MB - 1 GB is generated per hour of indexing**
+**Note: Around 800 MB - 1 GB is generated per hour of indexing during active play-time**

 ## Error Handling

-There a two types of errors handle:
+There a two types of errors to handle:

-1. General network errors or API server errors
+1. General network errors or unexpected API server errors
 2. Running into rate-limit timeouts

 The former is being handled by naively rescheduling requests in hope the error resolves itself.